 Interaction elements

-Navigational components
+Navigational elements

-Navigational components ensure users can easily find their way around the software.
-Menus are organized to provide users quick access to different sections of the application, so they can navigate without confusion.
+Navigational components are features that help users orient themselves within the software and find their way around with ease.
+Menus are organized and allow users quick access to sections of the application, so they are not lost while navigating the software.

-Types of User Interfaces In Software Engineering
+Types of User Interface Design In Software Engineering

 1. Graphical User Interface (GUI)